DennieDan/guidebook/contents/structuring_a_mentoring_session.md

 # Structure of a Session

 A well-structured mentoring session is crucial for maximizing learning outcomes and engagement.
-This guide provides a comprehensive framework based on educational research and best practices.
+This guide provides a comprehensive framework based on educational research and my own experience.
+Please refer to the [References]({{baseUrl}}/contents/references.html) for the original studies.

 ## 📋 Session Structure Overview